HeigenhauserD/geo76/README.md

 # geo76
- excercise to create github repository and WebMap
+ excercise to create github repository and a WebMap with HTML and Leaflet